Saish-in3d/GrappleGame/README.md

 Overview: A grapple gun is incorporated with Physics based character.
-Demo has been optimised for mobile devices with touch inputs as mentioned in the assignment guidelines.
+Demo has been optimised for mobile devices with touch inputs.

 Physics: When a force is applied on the main body, it gains momentum.
 When the character grapples